 Tatiana Ayazo /ShutterstockBy the 16th century, there was finally some consensus on the preferred versions of this pesky word.
 Wil- became the familiar “will,” and wold- became our “would.”
 But the most popular form of the negative verb became “woll not,” which was contracted to “wonnot,” which modern English turned into “won’t.”

 So contracting “will not” the logical way may not be so logical after all.
-However, there are grammar rules you definitely should follow, if for no other reason than sounding more intelligent.
+Another thing that isn’t logical?
+When grammar suddenly changes.
+Here are some grammar rules that have changed in the last decade.